 Brock University Catholic Students' Association

-The Brock University Catholic Students' Association (BUCSA) is a Brock Club that provides students with an authentic Catholic community experience.
-BUCSA holds weekly discussion/formation meetings, volunteers throughout the St. Catharines community, provides the music for Sunday Mass on campus through its choir, which meets weekly, holds regular social events, and more.
-To join the Brock University Catholic Students' Association, contact us at email@example.com .
+The Brock Catholic Students' Association (BCSA) is a club that provides students with an authentic Catholic community experience.
+BCSA holds weekly discussion/formation meetings, volunteers throughout the St. Catharines community, provides the music for Sunday Mass on campus through its choir, which meets weekly, holds regular social events, and more.
+To join the Brock Catholic Students' Association, contact us at email@example.com .
 Join our Facebook group or visit our website for more information.

 OLR Catholic Student Residence Application 2015-2016

 We are looking for students who desire to share their Catholic faith with others, live in community and grow in holiness.
 The Our Lady of Reconciliation Catholic Student Residence is a project of the Christian Life Movement Canada, in partnership with the Brock University Catholic Chaplaincy, that provides Catholic students with a year-long experience of faith formation, community life and leadership training.
 The goal of the OLR Catholic Student Residence is to enrich Catholic young adults with the knowledge and experience needed to assist them in their faith journey, to help them discern and live their vocations to their fullest and to provide the Church with vibrant leaders to live and proclaim the Gospel.
 Ifyou are interested in bringing Christ to our Campus, please check out the OLR Catholic Residence page on our website .

 This program is open to all students and staff on campus.
 During a two week trip, we seek to explore topics of social justice, culture, and spirituality.
 Countries include: Costa Rica, Peru, Brazil, Equador, and South Africa.
 Learn more by visiting our web site: www.brocku.ca/sea .

 Solidarity Experiences Abroad Club